 I believe every act of love is a work of peace no matter how small.
 And mindfulness is an act of love towards yourself.
-And loving yourself, you can love the world as it is.
+And loving yourself, you can love the world as it unfolds for you.

-So the first big misunderstanding around present moment awareness practice is that people confuse it with becoming some kind of YES Robot, who just hit the switch and turn off all feelings.
-There is a very subtle point here that is crucial.
+So the first big misunderstanding around present moment awareness practice is that people confuse it with becoming some kind of YES Robot, who just hits the switch and turns off all feelings.

 It’s an inner practice to be able to accept what shows up in your life as it shows up.
-We have some kind of believe that because we label everything, it’s helps us, but most of the time we have no idea what anything even means at the time, and what difference does it make - if it happened to you, how do you know it was supposed to happen?
-Because it did.
+We have some kind of believe that because we label everything, it helps us, but most of the time we have no idea what anything even means, and what difference does it make - if it happened to you, how do you know it was supposed to happen?

 Now that does not mean you can’t use this present moment in a more constructive way to change something in your life.
 It means you use the present moment as a stepping stone to create the next moment and as the saying goes, if you take good care of the present, the future will take good care of you,

 With this kind of reaction to the present moment, what happens?

 Well two things ...

 You have obliterated the present because you are somewhere else, in an imaginary world, where the dog did not throw up on your carpet and your stocks actually went up in value.
 And this is a really painful world, because it's not true.

 I meet people who’ve waste years living in this imaginary world.
 They argue with everything that shows up for them.
 They are in almost constant resistance to their own lives.
 Not only is it futile, it’s the destroyer of happiness and everything you've created, in your work and personal life.